SirBepy/Chatroom/README.md

 # Chatroom

-2 Java JRE files, Server and Client.
+Two Java JAR files, Server and Client.
 Together they make a chatroom